FlowFuse/website/peopleops/performance-review.md

 # Performance Review

-In September a performance adjustment is done for all employees.
+In September a performance review is done for all employees.
 The performance review is based on [our values](../company#values) and meeting role expectations.
 A review is held by the direct manager of each employeee.
 The manager will write down their expectations, where these were met and where the